 USB-C headphones, on the other hand, have belied their original promise to fill the void created by the headphone jack’s planned obsolescence.
 A year later and the fickle nature of them makes true wireless connectivity seem a non-issue.
 Sometimes we chalk it up to compatibility issues, physical pain caused by poor ergonomics, or plain-old lack of availability—no matter the reason, USB-C audio just isn’t there yet.
 Much like eating that third helping with the justification of “I deserve it,” USB-C headphones are much better in theory than in actuality.

 “I have yet to find a set of USB-C headphones that aren’t frustrating as hell in some way or another.” — Chris Thomas

 It’s not just the lack of innovation that’s disappointing, though.
 Stagnation alone could be bearable if said products were reliable from the get-go.
 Instead, consumers investing in USB-C earbuds are greeted with unpredictable compatibility insofar that an earbud’s integrated microphone may not be compatible with a given phone.

-Real-world compatibility issues
+USB-C audio has compatibility issues